Personal health budgets

 You get the money to arrange and pay the for the care and support you and your NHS team agrees you need.
 You must show what you have spent it on, but you, or your representative, buy and manage services yourself.

-Kent and Medway Integrated Care Board (ICB) will monitor it’s delivery of personal health budgets internally, reporting to the Governing Body and will also report nationally to NHS England and Improvement.
+NHS Kent and Medway Integrated Care Board (ICB) will monitor it’s delivery of personal health budgets internally, reporting to the it's governing bodies.
+It will also report nationally to NHS England.

 If you have any questions please email kmicb.ageingwell@nhs.net.